 A publicly traded REIT

 Here, the REIT shares are listed on national exchanges where investors can buy and sell them.
-These REITs must comply with US SEC (Securities and Exchange Commission) regulations.
+These REITs must comply with the US SEC (Securities and Exchange Commission) regulations.

 A public but Non-Traded REIT

 This type of REIT is regulated by the Securities and Exchange Commission even though it is not traded on a national security exchange.
-The advantage is their stability.
+The advantage is its stability.
 The disadvantage is that this type of REIT is tougher to sell.